dimitri-edel/dte-workout-app/README.md

 ##### Testing
 If the name is empty, validation message appears.
-When the form is valid and gets commited to the database, a feedback message is passed to the user.
+When the form is valid and gets committed to the database, a feedback message is passed to the user.

 ---
 #### Delete Exercise